heungwook/heungwook.github.io/pages/doc202401/doc202401_02_iis_vs_kestrel.md

 ### IIS and Backend Services

-Initially, I configured the SSL WebSocket service through IIS, because IIS does everything for web connections including the SSL certificate and HTTPS connections.
-So there was nothing to do on the application side for SSL and HTTPS.
+Initially, I configured the SSL WebSocket service through IIS because IIS handles all aspects of web connections, including the SSL certificate and HTTPS connections.
+Therefore, there was nothing to do on the application side for SSL and HTTPS.
 However, it did not work as I tested in the development environment using Kestrel.
 With IIS, the backend TCP socket server was very unstable, and I couldn't determine the cause.
 I suspect that the threading of the IIS worker process might have affected it.

 ### Kestrel with SSL Certificate